 Some companies have developed their own solar panel technology; the Smartflower company, who has developed the Smartflower POP — a self-calibrating and autonomous solar panel array that follows the sun for maximum power intake and efficiency while, on its own, producing enough electricity to power the average American home for an entire year, approximately 4,000 kWh per year.

-“It [decision to convert] will be an economic decision leading the way rather than political decisions,” according to William Scott Meddaugh, professor of geosciences, explaining how the transition from fossil fuels to clean renewable energy will be economically pushed before it’s politically enforced.
+“It [decision to convert] will be an economic decision leading the way rather than political decisions,” according to William Scott Meddaugh, professor of geosciences, as he explained how the transition from fossil fuels to clean renewable energy will be economically pushed before it’s politically enforced.
 “People can vote with their pocket book a whole lot easier than they can vote with their ballots.”

 Wind and solar energy combined are expected to become less expensive than fossil fuels by 2018.
 Solar energy was reportedly cheaper than fossil fuels by the end of 2016.